Pistiros: The Vetren inscription

 The discovery in 1990 of the Vetren inscription led to the identification of the excavation site as Emporion Pistiros, a site attested in the ancient literary tradition.
 The inscription was discovered at the nearby site of Bona Mansio, approximately 3 km away.
 Survey evidence from Bona Mansio reveals that a large number of stones used in the construction of the mansio were taken from the city walls of Emporion Pistiros.
 Given the proximity of Bona Mansio to the modern excavation site, this discovery presents strong evidence that the site is in fact Emporion Pistiros.

 The inscription in Ancient Greek states:

 "If a merchant brings suit against another merchant (in Pistiros) they shall be judged among their kinsmen and with regard to whatever is owed to the merchants by Thracians, there shall be no cancellation of these debts.
 All land and pasture owned by the merchants shall not be taken away from them.
 He shall not send holders of estates(?) to the merchants.
 He shall not install a garrison at Pistiros nor will he transfer Pistiros to another.
 He shall not exchange the land lots of the Pistirians nor transfer them to another.
 Neither he nor members of his family shall seize the property of the merchants.
 He shall not levy road taxes on any goods exported by the merchants from Pistiros to Maronea or from Maronea to Pistiros or to the market place Belana of the Praseoi.
 The merchants shall open and close their wagons.
 Just as also in the time of Cotys [I swear this oath]; neither I nor anyone of my family will blind or kill a citizen of Maronea; nor shall I or any member of my family seize the property of a citizen of Maronea, whether he be alive or dead; nor shall I nor anyone of my family will blind or kill a citizen of Apollonia or Thasos who is living in Pistiros whether he is alive or dead".

-Editors of the text have noted that this is an official document originating from the Thracian royal court.
-It thus presents evidence for the authoritative power of the Thracian king in the political and economic life of Emporion Pistiros, although it must be noted that the emporion maintained its political autonomy.
-The inscription further indicates the close social and economic ties between the Greek and Thracian inhabitants of the region.
+Editors of the text have said that it is an official document from the Thracian royal court and presents evidence for the authoritative power of the Thracian king in the political and economic life of Emporion Pistiros.
+The emporion maintained its political autonomy.